Eric-Guo/wechat/README.md

 Running `wechat` command in the root folder of Rails application will be using the Rails configuration first (`default` section), if can not find it, will relay on `~\.wechat.yml`, such behavior enables managing more wechat public account and enterprise account without changing your home `~\.wechat.yml` file.

-When database account configuration is enabled, and environment variable `WECHAT_DB_CONFIG` is set to `true`, database configurations will be loaded after `default` and `yml` file configurations.
-When configurations with the same account name exist in both database and `default` or `yml` file, the one in the database will take precedence.
+When database account configuration is enabled, database configurations will be loaded after `yml` configuration file or environment parameters.
+When configurations with the same account name exist in both database and `yml` file or environment parameter, the one in the database will take precedence.

 ##### Wechat server timeout setting